 How to participate in NanoDays

-Being part of NanoDays is easy: all you need to do is host a day or a week of activities on the theme of nanoscale science, engineering, and technology during NanoDays, March 28 - April 5, 2015.
+Being part of NanoDays is easy: all you need to do is host a day or a week of activities on the theme of nanoscale science, engineering, and technology during NanoDays, the last week in March and first week in April.
 The NISE Network has developed a variety of resources to help you, including NanoDays kits and other products on the nisenet.org website.
 Every year, over 250 NanoDays events are held across the country, including hands-on activities and demos, speaker events, theater presentations, art shows, lab tours, lectures, deliberative forums, and science cafes.
 Through NanoDays, the NISE Network reaches audiences across a diverse geographic distribution as well as people with disabilities and under-represented audiences in STEM (science, technology, engineering, and math).

 What can you do for NanoDays?